Office vs. Home, Discover Where You're More Productive

 The Ideal Workspace: Is it your home or the office?
 Leif Denti, a leading researcher, highlights that balance is essential.
-He notes that working from home for up to 2.5 days a week is beneficial, offering a blend of dedicated work time and the chance encounters and conversations in an office environment.
+He notes that working from home for up to 2.5 days a week is beneficial, offering a blend of focused work and human interaction with colleagues in person.

-Should companies entice employees back to the office with perks like a designated 'mood manager,' stocked fridges, and engaging activities?
-Or should they adopt a hybrid model, allowing employees to balance working from home and office days to enjoy the best of both worlds?
+So what is the solution - Should companies focus on enticing employees back to the office with perks like a designated 'mood manager,' stocked fridges, and engaging activities?
+Or should we embrace the hybrid model, offering flexibility where employees switch between working from home and in-office days to combine the best of both worlds?

 Table Trolley CHASE

-Leif Denti, a psychology researcher at the University of Gothenburg specializing in innovation, office design, and remote work, believes there isn't a one-size-fits-all solution.
-However, he offers a practical guideline:
+Leif Denti, a psychology researcher at the University of Gothenburg specialising in innovation, office design, and remote work, emphasises that there isn't a one-size-fits-all solution that suits every individual or company.
+However, he offers a helpful rule of thumb for how to go about it:

 Another challenge of remote work that is often highlighted is that it becomes difficult to build a strong company culture and sense of community.